 ABOUT • Jesús López Vargas

 Jesús is the founder and the current Artistic Director for MOON Collective, an independent group of creatives & storytellers whose passion anchors on an insatiable curiosity for human nature - "we believe that the processes of exploration & collaboration inclusively lead to both an unlearning & learning of our contexts.
 Our goal is to study & challenge our past & our presents, using storytelling as a tool through which both the process & the end product guide us through becoming not necessarily better, but further."
-Since 2020, Jesús has also worked as an Associate Creative alongside Transversal Theater & their artistic director, Bryan Reynolds, producing and devising new work internationally as a director, production manager, writer & choreographer.
+Since 2020, Jesús has also worked as an Associate Creative alongside Transversal Theater & their artistic director, Bryan Reynolds, producing and devising new work internationally as a director, writer & manager.

 Jesús is also a co-founder and the current Managing Director & Associate Creative Director for K.B.
 Theatre Company in El Paso, TX., a small theatre company that he runs alongside collaborator and friend, artistic director Stephanie Carrillo.
 K.B. focuses mainly on supporting young local artists with their career development whilst providing opportunities to exercise their training.
 Amidst the COVID-19 crisis of summer of 2020, the company produced "Re-Creating the Stage: a Roundtable for our New Reality", a virtual, nationwide, and free summer program aimed at undergraduate/graduate-level students and young industry professionals in the United States who lost their internships, apprenticeships & summer work opportunities.